hamsheed-salamut/protein-interaction-app/README.md

 ## Tech

-This applications uses a number of technologies to run properly.
+This application uses a number of technologies to run properly.

 - [PHP](https://www.php.net/)
 - [jQuery](https://jquery.com/)
 - [Cystocape.js](https://js.cytoscape.org/)
 - [JSmol](https://sourceforge.net/projects/jsmol/)

+## Data Sources

+This application relies on a number of data sources to run.
+Sample of raw data from public repositories such as [BioGrid](https://thebiogrid.org/), [Uniprot](https://www.uniprot.org/) and [RCSB](https://www.rcsb.org/) has been parsed and imported into a centralized MySQL database.

 ## Project Structure